Ed Galloway's World's Largest Concrete Totem Pole

-The World's Largest Totem Pole would get a lot more eyeballing if it was along historic Route 66.
-That revered flypaper strip is scant miles away, but most Rt.
-66-ophants are unaware of this impressive folk art attraction as they dutifully check off snapshots of the Blue Whale in Catoosa on their way to the Googie motel neon in Tucumcari, New Mexico.
+The World's Largest Totem Pole gets a lot of eyeballing as an adoptive Route 66 attraction.
+Even though it is a several-mile detour off of The Mother Road, most Rt.
+66-ophants are willing to add this impressive folk art attraction to their "Been There" list, as they make their way from the Blue Whale in Catoosa to the Googie motel neon in Tucumcari, New Mexico.

 Ed Galloway (1880-1962) was born in Missouri, fought in the Spanish-American War, and was on his way with his family to California when he took a temporary job in Foyil.
-He spent over 20 years teaching boys woodworking in the Children Home orphanage in Sand Springs, OK, and retired to property he purchased in Foyil in 1937.
+He spent over 20 years teaching boys woodworking in the Children Home orphanage in Sand Springs, and retired to property he purchased in Foyil.

 A doorway to the inner chamber is locked; inside is a ladder that climbs through four stories of circular and increasingly narrow chambers.